abingdonpta/abingdonpta/content/posts/2022-07-20 Reflections/index.md

 If you have any questions, please email us at abingdonelementarypta@gmail.com.

 {{< hint warning >}}
-Please submit your art and your Entry Form by **October 20** in order to participate.
+Please submit your art and your Entry Form by **Thursday, October 20** in order to participate.
 {{< /hint >}}

 Thank you very much, and we are excited to see what you create!